Beuth-Erdelt/DBMS-Benchmarker/docs/Example-TPC-H.md

 The script has created a result folder in the current directory containing the results. `<code>` is the name of the folder.

-### Prepare Evaluation

-Run the command:

-`python benchmark.py read -e yes -r <code>`

-This will precompile some evaluations and generate the timer cube.

 ### Evaluate Results